 The ban is geared towards promoting plastic-free parks.
 Humans are the species that take plastics to our parks when they pay them a visit.
 This is sad, as the wildlife offer memories as well as leave them with garbage to deal with.

-A friend of mine together with her friend partner with KWS in developing an eco-friendly litter bag that no only holds your waste during your visit, but also contains important data.
+A friend of mine together with her friend partner with KWS in developing an eco-friendly litter bag that not only holds your waste during your visit but also contains important data.
 That is, the park rules, waste-free initiative explanation, and important contacts in case of any emergency while inside the park.

 It’s an awesome initiative, right?

-The bags are so cute and presentable, unlike the boring normal trash bags.
+The bags are so cute and presentable.
 Hence accomodating to have them in your vehicle.

 The bags eliminate the need for too many fliers o help you understand different stuff.
-The bag handles the park rules, hotlines, ban reminder.
+The bag handles the park rules, hotlines, ban reminders.
 All these would need several fliers, which would have ended up wasted in the bins once they served their needs.
 The bags hold all that and can be reused. hence the reduction of waste.